namesjames/Junior-Developer-Resources-/README.md

 Critical & Creative Thinking

 Post-Interview Follow-Up

 When you get home from the interview, write down your notes and questions about the interview before you have a chance to forget them.
 Also write down the names of the interviewer(s) - remembering names are VERY important!
 Write down the specific questions and concerns the interviewer(s) had.
 Write down your own observations and questions, too (for future reference).
 Write a Thank You / Follow Up email: this should be short and sweet - thanking them, showing them your excitement and offering to send any additional information.

-	Example email:

-Dear James,

-Thank you for taking the time to speak with me today about the [job title] position with [company name].
-It was great meeting with you and I am very excited about the possibility of joining your team.

-I’m looking forward to our next conversation.
-If you need any more information, please let me know.
-Have a great rest of the week!

-Best,
-James Jameson